billthefarmer/mididriver/README.md

 embedded in the native method names.

-The NDK toolkit doesn't appear to use anything other than standard windows shell commands and it's own tools, so you don't need Cygwin, despite what the docs say.
+The windows NDK toolkit doesn't appear to use anything other than standard windows shell commands and it's own tools, so you don't need Cygwin, despite what the docs say.

-## Methods
+### Methods

 	void start()  Start the driver.
 Call from onResume().